ministryofjustice/opg-lpa/service-front/content/guidance/People_People to be told.md

 ### Questions to ask yourself

-* Do you want anyone to be told when you or your attorneys apply to register my LPA?
+* Do you want anyone to be told when you or your attorneys apply to register your LPA?
 * Have you discussed what's involved with your 'people to be told'?
 * Do they understand why you want to name them and what will happen if an application to register your LPA is made?
 * Are they happy to be named in your LPA?